ScholCommLab/tracking-grants/README.md

 ## Acknowledgement

+We want to thank [Dominika Tkaczyk](https://gitlab.com/dtkaczyk) for all the help.
+We are also using [this project](https://gitlab.com/crossref/search_based_reference_matcher) to run the advanced reference matching methods described in [this blog post(https://www.crossref.org/blog/matchmaker-matchmaker-make-me-a-match/)].

-Project based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/). #cookiecutterdatascience.
+This project is based on the [cookiecutter data science project template](https://drivendata.github.io/cookiecutter-data-science/). #cookiecutterdatascience.